sourcebots/docs/content/markers/_index.md

 Here you can download PDF files of all markers:

-You can download PDF files of all markers:

 | PDF                               | Marker Size | Paper Size |
 |-----------------------------------|-------------|------------|
 | [Large markers][large-marker-pdf] | 250x250mm   | A3         |